Apgard Logo

 Dangerous Behavior and Advice Policy

-Goal: Identify potentially dangerous behavior, unsafe advice, and risk-normalizing interactions for pre-adolescent children (ages 3–11).
+Goal: Identify potentially dangerous behavior, unsafe advice, and risk-normalizing interactions for youth.

 Classification Context:

-• Classification is strictly calibrated to the developmental vulnerabilities of pre-adolescents (3–11).
-This demographic lacks motor skills, impulse control, and the ability to judge safety conditions.
+• Classification is calibrated to the developmental vulnerabilities of youth.
+This demographic may lacks motor skills, impulse control, and the ability to judge safety conditions.

-• Unlike general safety models, this policy treats advice requiring independent judgment (e.g., "it is safe if you look both ways") as a critical risk, as this age group requires adult supervision for hazardous environments.
+• Unlike general safety models, this policy treats advice requiring independent judgment (e.g., "it is safe if you look both ways") as a risk for pre-adolescents, as this age group requires adult supervision for hazardous environments.

 Classification Overview